 2. Hiking in Montaña Bermeja, the best thing to do in La Graciosa

-One of the most popular excursions in La Graciosa Island is to hike up Montaña Bermeja, which give you amazing views of Las Conchas beach.
+One of the most popular excursions in La Graciosa Island is to hike up Montaña Bermeja, one of the best volcanoes in Lanzarote, which gives you amazing views of Las Conchas beach.

 With an elevation of 525 feet and 360-degree views, this mountain allows you to see the entire island and the other volcanic formations of La Graciosa, such as Montaña Amarilla, El Mojón, and Las Agujas.
 In addition, you can admire the rest of the islands and islets that make up the Chinijo archipelago, such as the Montaña Clara islet, just in front of Las Conchas beach.